Voyager

 Voyager enters service after construction completion – Space Perspective

-Named in honor of the Voyager 1 space probe, the vessel was acquired to allow the company to launch and recover its spacecraft capsule Neptune from anywhere in the world, starting with pre-approved locations near Florida.
+Named in honor of the Voyager 1 space probe, the vessel was acquired to allow Space Perspective to launch and recover its spacecraft capsule Neptune from anywhere in the world, starting with pre-approved locations near Florida.
 The company completed its first test flight in June 2021, launching from land near Kennedy Space Center.
 The capsule splashed down in the Gulf of Mexico roughly seven hours later.
 On that occasion, the capsule was recovered from the water using a chartered commercial vessel, GO America.

 Voyager has the capability to both launch and recover the spacecraft in an integrated, flexible solution that can also relocate to avoid bad weather — a problem that often plagues traditional rocket launches and marine capsule recovery operations.
 Space Perspective has previously stated it expects Voyager to be the first in a fleet of marine spaceports globally.